Demographics of Israel: Future projections

 In June 2013, the Central Bureau of Statistics released a demographic report, projecting that Israel's population would grow to 11.4 million by 2035, with the Jewish population numbering 8.3 million, or 73% of the population, and the Arab population at 2.6 million, or 23%.
 This includes some 2.3 million Muslims (20% of the population), 185,000 Druze, and 152,000 Christians.
 The report predicts that the Israeli population growth rate will decline to 1.4% annually, with growth in the Muslim population remaining higher than the Jewish population until 2035, at which point the Jewish population will begin growing the fastest.

 In 2017, the Central Bureau of Statistics projected that Israel's population would rise to about 18 million by 2059, including 14.4 million Jews and 3.6 million Arabs.
-Of the Jewish population, about 5.25 million would be ultra-Orthodox Jews.
-Overall, the forecast projected that 49% of the population would be either ultra-Orthodox Jews (29%) or Arabs (20%).
+Of the Jewish population, about 5.25 million would be Haredi.
+Overall, the forecast projected that 49% of the population would be either Haredi Jews (29%) or Arabs (20%).
 It also projected a population of 20 million in 2065.
 Jews and other non-Arabs are expected to compose 81% of the population in 2065, and Arabs 19%.
 About 32% of the population is expected to be Haredi.

 Other forecasts project that Israel could have a population as high as 23 million, or even 36 million, by 2050.